rduplain/reqd/README.md

    [Procfile][Introducing Procfile] is relevant [see also:
    [poorman][poorman]]).
 2. Configure Unix systems with a minimal configuration management system.
-   Recipes in nixd can naturally handle system configuration workflows as there's no limitation to which files a shell program can access (using sudo as needed).
+   Recipes in reqd can naturally handle system configuration workflows as there's no limitation to which files a shell program can access (using sudo as needed).
 3. Provide a simple entry point for a nontrivial step inside of some other